 Dukkah is a blend of nuts and spices used in Egyptian cuisine.
-The blend is often consumed as a condiment with flatbread, which is first dipped in olive oil and then into the spice blend.
+The blend is often consumed as a condiment with flatbread, first dipped in olive oil and then into the spice blend.
 You may be able to find prepackaged Egyptian dukkah in a Middle Eastern market or online.
-If you are unable to find this spice blend or need some right away, consider using a dukkah substitute.
+If you cannot find this spice blend (or need some right away), consider using a dukkah substitute.
+Here are some of your best options.

 Your best bet: Make your own dukkah